kirilboyko/laughing-fiesta/yappage/privacy-policy.md

 # Privacy Policy for Miata Pawbot!
+This is just a general overview about this Bot's privacy policy.
+We comply with GDPR, LGPDD, CCPA, CPRA.

 ## The information that this bot collects and stores is the following:
   - Guild IDs